Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Halt the program and wait for the user input from the standard input stream (console).
+    Halt the engine execution and wait for the user input from the standard input stream (console).

 **Parameters**

-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (variable) - output for the user input.

 ## start_timer